Central Air Conditioner Buyer’s Guide: Expert Advice

 Climate Zones Map

-Now that you have a baseline, the next thing to consider is your climate.
+Now that you have a baseline, your climate is next to consider.

 A local HVAC installer or salesperson should do a load calculation to determine the exact amount of BTUs needed based on the size of your home, your climate, and other environmental factors mentioned below.

 The map linked above will let you know what climate region you live in if you’re in the US.
-If you’re in Canada, refer to the following table.
+If you’U.S in Canada, refer to the following table.

 Canadian LocationClimate Region